iterative/dvc.org/content/docs/install/ide-plugins.md

 # IDE Plugins and Syntax Highlighting

 When files or directories are added to the project, or stages to a pipeline,
 <abbr>DVC files</abbr> are created or updated.
-These use a simple YAML format.
+These use a human-readable YAML
+format.

 In the case of `dvc.yaml`, we maintain a
 [schema description](https://github.com/iterative/dvcyaml-schema) that can